Logic-Constrained Shortest Paths for Flight Planning: Node Selection and Branching Rules

-The parameter $\epsilon >0$ avoids the score collapsing to zero if no improvement was made in one branch.
-Full strong branching results in small search trees at the expense of computing additional subproblems to compute $\gamma_i$, usually resulting in a slower overall search \cite{Santanu2024}.
-Therefore, \emph{strong branching with working limits} \cite{Achterberg2007} stops evaluating variables if no improvement to the score has been made after $ L \left(1-\xi \right) $ evaluations \cite{SCIP2024, Mexi2024}.
-Here, $L$ is called the look-ahead parameter, and $\xi$ is the fraction of uninitialized unsolved nodes in the conflict.
-MIP solvers usually also limit the number of Simplex iterations \cite{Achterberg2007}, which is not applicable here.
+The parameter $\epsilon >0$ avoids the score collapsing to zero if no improvement was made in the up or down branch.
+We select a branching variable $\vs\in\confl$ with

+Full strong branching results in small search trees at the expense of computing additional subproblems, usually resulting in a slower overall search \citep{Santanu2024}.
+Therefore, \emph{strong branching with working limits} \citep{Achterberg2007} stops evaluating variables if no improvement has been made after $ L \left(1-\xi \right) $ evaluations \citep{SCIP2024, Mexi2024}.
+Here, $L$ is called the look-ahead parameter, and $\xi$ is the fraction of variables in $\confl$ that have not yet been considered. \Gls{mip} solvers usually also limit the number of Simplex iterations \citep{Achterberg2007}, which is not applicable here.

-\subsection{SAT-inspired Branching Rules}
+\subsection{SAT-Inspired Branching Rules}